-The association aims to record and publicize the deaths of all its current members and staff, whenever or however these deaths are brought to its attention of MLA Membership Services (see more below on this and on former members and certain nonmembers).
-To ensure that this is done properly and systematically and to see to it that, as far as possible, no one is overlooked, the JMLA editor has appointed an officer to be in charge, with the title of obituaries editor of the JMLA, and this standard policy and procedures statement has been posted on MLANET.
+The association aims to record and publicize the deaths of all its current members and staff, whenever or however these deaths are brought to its attention of MLA Membership Services.
+To ensure that this is done properly and systematically and to see to it that, as far as possible, no one is overlooked, the JMLA editor has appointed an officer to be in charge with the title of obituaries editor of the JMLA, and this standard policy and procedures statement has been posted on MLANET.
 It provides that:

-The deaths of nonmembers might be noted if warranted, but sparingly.
-Examples include, but are not limited to
+The deaths of nonmembers might be noted if warranted, but sparingly, for example:

-These will appear in a regular feature (or "department") of each issue of the JMLA.
-The purpose of this page is to recognize significant service, not to amplify what has already been announced in the MLA News.
+These will appear in the JMLA, to recognize significant service, not to amplify what has already been announced in the MLA News.
 For this reason, inclusion shall require that the deceased person fall into one of these three groups.